Working with Symzio: Contributors & Affiliates

 While trying to offer contributors a solid platform to monetize their work, we are equally geared towards giving customers the best of the best.
 If we get any legitimate technical complaints about media from buying patrons, contributors will be warned, for it reflects poorly on the network as a whole.

 OverviewAdding media to Symzio is relatively straightforward once a contributor has their independent site up.
 The software that Symzio uses is a free WordPress plugin called Symbiostock Pro.
 Symbiostock allows artists to easily upload images (via FTP or web) that get processed automatically for both Symzio and their independent store.
-In order to use Symbiostock, they will have to use their own web-host, and can find assistance and guides on getting up and running on Symbiostock.org.
+In order to use Symbiostock, they will have to host their own website with their own web-host - if you don't already have one, sign up with Symbiostock Hosting which is an all in one solution for Symzio contributors.
+Users can find assistance and guides on getting up and running on Symbiostock.org.

 Once a contributor's site is online, they can then apply to become a Symzio contributor.
 In their approval email they will receive a 'Sync Code' which they add to their Symbiostock install.
 This will permit Symzio to crawl their site.
 That's it!
 Their images will soon show up on Symzio for purchase by customers.